This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 Then whisk together your dry ingredients in your mixing bowl – properly measured flour, baking powder, baking soda, salt, and spices.

-And in a second bowl, whisk together the wet ingredients – eggs, pumpkin puree, canola oil, milk, and vanilla extract.
+And in a second bowl, whisk together the wet ingredients – eggs, mashed sweet potatoes, canola oil, milk, and vanilla extract.

 Pro Tip: Use room temperature eggs so everything is incorporated easily.
 Bring them to room temperature quickly by placing them in a bowl of warm water for 10 minutes.